My notes of Arch Linux installation

 bootctl list

-systemctl enable dhcpcd iwd
+sudo systemctl enable sddm.service

 -

-Exit chroot with
+Exit systemd-nspawn with

-Run below to exit gracefully.
+Run below to turn off resources gracefully.

-umount -R /mnt # unmount all
+# unmount all

 -